sammyhenningsson/shaf/README.md

 #### Shaf::ResourceUris
 This extension adds two class methods, `resource_uris_for` and `register_uri`.
 Both methods are used to create uri helpers.
-`resource_uris_for(name, base: nil, plural_name: nil)` - creates four uri helpers and adds them as class methods and instance methods to the caller.
+`resource_uris_for(name, base: nil, plural_name: nil)` - creates four pairs of uri helpers and adds them as class methods and instance methods to the caller.
 ```sh
 class PostController < BaseController
   resource_uris_for :post